Please provide your zip code to see plans in your area.

 Learn more about Extra Help.

-Under the IRA’s provisions, 2024 Medicare Part D plan buyers will no longer have to pay out-of-pocket costs for covered drugs once they reach the catastrophic coverage level (when the policyholder’s out-of-pocket spending reaches $7,400).
+Under the IRA’s provisions, 2024 Medicare Part D enrollees no longer have to pay out-of-pocket costs for covered drugs once they reach the catastrophic coverage level.
+In 2024, this happens when the enrollee’s “out-of-pocket” costs reach $8,000.
+But because that number includes the value of the manufacturer discounts, an enrollee’s actual out-of-pocket costs at that point would be around $3,300.4

-Prior to 2024, a Part D enrollee would pay 5% of the cost of covered drugs once they reached the catastrophic coverage level (or copays of $4.15 for generics and $10.35 for brand-name drugs in 2023,4 in situations where those amounts are more than 5% of the cost of the drug).
+Before 2024, a Part D enrollee would pay 5% of the cost of covered drugs once they reached the catastrophic coverage level (or copays of $4.15 for generics and $10.35 for brand-name drugs in 2023,5 in situations where those amounts are more than 5% of the cost of the drug).

-One of the provisions under the IRA that is impacting Part D premiums is the capping of Medicare Part D national base beneficiary premium (NBBP) that takes effect in 2024.
-(The NBBP is calculated by the federal government, based on bids submitted by plans and a formula that’s set in statute; starting with the 2024 plan year, that formula has changed to include the cap set by the IRA.)
+One of the provisions under the IRA that impacted Part D premiums starting in 2024 was the capping of Medicare Part D national base beneficiary premium (NBBP) that took effect in 2024.
+(The NBBP is calculated by the federal government, based on bids submitted by plans and a formula that’s set in statute; starting with the 2024 plan year, that formula changed to include the cap set by the IRA.)

 But while consumers may expect the IRA’s cap to limit how much their Part D premiums increase for 2024, it’s more complicated than that:

-So while premiums will be lower thanks to the cap on the NBBP, enrollees should know that premium changes – increases or decreases – for a specific plan can still be much larger than 6%, and it’s crucial for enrollees to compare all of the plan options that are available to them for 2024.
+So although there is now a cap on the NBBP, enrollees should know that actual premium changes – increases or decreases – for a specific plan can still be much larger than 6%.
+So enrollees must compare all of the plan options that are available to them during open enrollment each fall.

 In addition to addressing out-of-pocket costs and premiums for Medicare Part D, the IRA also included provisions to address the amount that beneficiaries, the government, and insurers pay for prescription drugs covered by Medicare Part D and Part B.